bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 5. Removed Bed and Extruder Heating menu items from Mainpage.c
 6. Forced configuration in order to remove persistent Bed/Extruder temperature indication on all the pages
 7. Modified the Home menu in order to support G28 XY and G28 Z and Zero axes
+8. Possibility to define CNC_LASER in configuration.h in order to introduce menù for laser management (instead of fan)

 See:

 1.[TFT35 Home Menu (Home XY)](https://youtu.be/tTO4IgWAW1k)

 2.[TFT35 Home Menu (Home Z - Zero 0)](https://youtu.be/vSVPUKN2T6w)

 3.[TFT35 Home Spindle (Spindle ON/OFF)](https://youtu.be/DXpbi54GyoA)